-The Group's 3 palm oil mills in Indonesia, with a combined operating capacity of 240 metric tonnes per hour, processes its own estates' crops as well as crops purchased from smallholders, FFB traders and other third party estates.
+The Group's 3 palm oil mills in Indonesia, with a combined operating capacity of 240 MT per hour, process their own estates' crops as well as crops purchased from smallholders, FFB traders and other third party estates.

-Total FFB processed by its 3 mills was 607,772 tonnes in FY2018, an increase of 14.8% compared to FY2017 of 529,483 tonnes.
-The increase in FFB processed is mainly attributed to more palms attaining maturity, contributing to better harvest from our own plantation estates.
-50.3% of the total FFB processed during the year was purchased from third parties.
+Total FFB processed by its 3 mills was 892,113 MT in FY2019, a decrease of 27.0% compared to FY2018 of 1,221,977 MT.
+The decrease in FFB processed correlated with drop in FFB yield per hectare and decrease in external purchases.
+42.3% of the total FFB processed during the year was sourced from third parties compared to 50.3% in FY2018.

-In FY2018, average CPO and PK extraction rates stood at 19.33% and 4.97% respectively, decreasing by 2.0% and 3.3% compared to 19.73% and 5.14% achieved in FY2017.
-Lower extraction rates were due to the aging profile of the planted hectarage.
+In FY2019, average CPO and PK extraction rates stood at 19.67% and 5.12% respectively, increasing by 1.8% and 3.0% compared to 19.33% and 4.97% achieved in FY2018.
+Higher extraction rates were attributable to higher yielding planting materials that boost oil yields and productivity.

-A total of 239 hectares of oil palms were replanted in FY 2018 compared against 444 hectares in FY 2017 for Malaysian plantations.
-Moving forward, our strategy for the year 2019 is to replant 318 hectares.
-As for new planting activities in Indonesia, we have planted 10,600 hectares to date and target to plant about 1,000 to 2,000 hectares each year over the next two years.
-All the replanting activities will be carried out in a sustainable manner and in accordance with environmentalfriendly, zero burning policy.
+A total of 318 hectares of oil palms were replanted in FY2019 compared against 239 hectares in FY2018 for Malaysian plantations.
+Moving forward, our strategy for FY2020 is to replant 340 hectares.
+As for new planting activities in Indonesia, we have planted 11,500 hectares to date and targeted to plant about 1,000 to 2,000 hectares each year over the next two years.
+A total of 838 hectares were replanted in FY2019 compared to 822 hectares in FY2018.
+An estimated 1,000 hectares is planned for replanting in FY2020.
+All the replanting activities will be carried out in a sustainability manner and in accordance with environmental-friendly, zero burning policy.